Anniversary Festival 2019

 keep both the Welsh and English clog-step traditions alive for the past

-thirty-five years, since the group was first formed in Cwmbrân.
+forty years, since the group was first formed in Cwmbrân.

 Their repertoire includes English